 We have labels now, but they are small and boring.

 More formatting!
 We’re going to make all the Labels look the same so let’s just make a Font object to hold all those variables.
-To match our picture we want the Label text to be green.
+To match our sketch we want the Label text to be green.
 The color of text can only be set on initialized objects, so it can’t be stored as part of a Font.
 You will need an import of Color(Line 15).

 Now our GUI should look like this: